By

 Data Analytics

-An API enables software to interact and exchange data by defining a standardized set of communication methods and protocols between different applications.
+An API enables software to interact and exchange data by defining a standardized set of methods and communication protocols between different applications.

 Summary

-• APIs are used in administration (access to government data), finance (banking and fintech), the web (social networking) and software development.
+• APIs are used in administration (access to government data), finance (banking and fintech services), the web (social networks), and software development.

 What is an API and how does it work?

-The technical components of a PLC include :
+The technical components of an API include:

-• Classes and methods to structure interactions
+• Classes and methods for structuring interactions

 • Predefined functions to simplify data access